-- Call your county’s well program.
-Be sure to report any odd tastes or odors.
+- Be sure to report any odd tastes or odors.
 You can also ask them for a copy of your water quality test results and a copy of your well certificate.

-- Request additional testing through the county well program.
+- Request additional testing by contacting your county’s environmental health representative.
 A test every 3-5 years is recommended.

 If your well was installed before July 2008:

-- Test your well water.
-This link will take you to a list of county health department contacts.
+- This link will take you to a list of county health department contacts.
 Find your local contact, call, and ask for the well program.

-- CWFNC recommends testing your well for at a minimum: fecal coliform, arsenic, lead, zinc, nitrates, and nitrites.
-A full water test (required since 2008) would also include: barium, cadmium, copper, fluoride, iron, magnesium, manganese, mercury, selenium, silver, sodium, and pH.
+- CWFNC recommends testing your well for at a minimum: Total Coliform Bacteria, Arsenic, Lead, Zinc, and nitrates/nitrites.
+A full water test (required since 2008) would also include: barium, cadmium, Copper, Fluoride, Iron, Magnesium, Manganese, Mercury, selenium, silver, Sodium, and pH.

 *If you think you may have other sources of contamination near your well, including pesticide use or underground fuel tanks, ask your county well program about other well testing available.*